allan-gounden/how-to-encrypt-your-win11-pc-with-bitlocker/README.md

 <img width="675" alt="bitlocker_enable_1" src="https://user-images.githubusercontent.com/6840466/150138567-62f6be52-0285-4e26-8794-5d52f47d01fa.png">

+(If you want to have a recovery password "manage-bde -on c: -RecoveryPassword")

 Reboot your PC

 7. Use a password

 <img width="675" alt="bitlocker_enable_2" src="https://user-images.githubusercontent.com/6840466/150138680-81ecdcf6-3fad-415f-895e-a306943b0deb.png">

 WARNING: before changing your hardware or updating your BIOS you should disable BitLocker! (manage-bde -off C:) Otherwise you will be locked out of your system.
-You can also create a recovery password (not covered in this guide)
+You can also create a recovery password.

 Pardon me for my bad english but they brainwashed me (no joke!) and I am still recovering.
 (Political parties in germany [Yes all the big ones!
 They worked together with german billionaires because i told them the truth and knew some things they call "secrets" (criminal acts) but in my opinion everybody should now.
 They are incompetent, corrupt, cowards.
 Yes I am ANGRY 😡 ]) Had to train for a few years to recover.